 Voting in North Carolina

 In order to vote in North Carolina, a person must be a qualified registered voter.
-The deadline to register to vote is 25 days before the day of an election.
+With limited exceptions, the deadline to register to vote is 25 days before the day of an election.
 There are three methods by which a registered voter may cast a ballot in this State: